Near-Horizon Collisions around Near-Extremal Black Holes

-with $0<p\leq1$ to the Kerr metric $\eqref{eq:Kerr}$ and taking the $\kappa\ll 1$ limit.
-In this limit, the Kerr metric is $d s^2=d {s_p}^2+\O{\kappa^p}$ where the leading order contribution is itself a solution to Einstein's equations.
-The limiting metrics are the NHEK and near-NHEK metrics which take the form
+Applying this transformation to the Kerr metric \eqref{eq:Kerr}, and then taking a $\kappa\to 0$ limit, the Kerr metric becomes $d s^2=d {\hat{s}}^2+\O{\kappa^p}$ where the leading-order contribution is itself a solution to Einstein's equations.
+The limiting metric of the extremal BH is the NHEK metric.
+For the near-extremal BH the limiting metric is the NHEK metric when $0<p<1$.
+There is another limiting metric to the near-extremal BH when $p=1$, the near-NHEK metric.
+These limiting metrics (NHEK and near-NHEK) take the form